 - Gather a set of prospects you need to email and split them into two even buckets.

-- Download an email tracking software, such as Sidekick, to track if they are opened or not.
+- Download an email tracking software, such as HubSpot Sales, to track if they are opened or not.

 - Send one list emails with a subject line, and the other list emails without subject lines.

 - After 24 hours, check to see which emails were opened, and which weren't opened.